chalda/react-native-web-google-api-maps/README.md

 # replacement for unmaintained `react-native-web-maps`

-polyfill for `react-native-maps` for the web using google maps via `@react-google-maps/api"`
+Web/browser polyfill for `react-native-maps` using google maps via `@react-google-maps/api"`.

+#### Motivation
+I was struggling getting `react-native-web-maps` to work.
+The project wasnt getting a lot of support at the time, although it seems more active recently.
+Additionally, the underlying js lib for gmaps used by `react-native-web-maps` is no longer in active development and recommends switching to `@react-google-maps/api"` for new projects.
+So here we are.
+At this point this lib supports most features provided by native maps.

+=
 ## how to use

 Get yourself a google API key from google Cloud.